AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 :meth:`~GSASIIscriptable.G2Project.add_single_histogram`                Used to read in a single crystal diffraction dataset into a project file.

+:meth:`~GSASIIscriptable.G2Project.histogram`                           Finds a histogram from an object, name or random id reference, returning a
+                                                                        a :class:`~GSASIIscriptable.G2PwdrData` or :class:`~GSASIIscriptable.G2Single` object.

-:meth:`~GSASIIscriptable.G2Project.histograms`                          Provides a list of histograms in the current project, as :class:`~GSASIIscriptable.G2PwdrData` objects
+:meth:`~GSASIIscriptable.G2Project.histograms`                          Provides a list of histograms in the current project, as :class:`~GSASIIscriptable.G2PwdrData` or
+                                                                        as :class:`~GSASIIscriptable.G2Single` objects.

+:meth:`~GSASIIscriptable.G2Project.histType`                            Determines the histogram type from an object, name or random id reference.

 :meth:`~GSASIIscriptable.G2Project.phases`                              Provides a list of phases defined in the current project, as :class:`~GSASIIscriptable.G2Phase` objects

 :meth:`~GSASIIscriptable.G2Project.images`                              Provides a list of images in the current project, as :class:`~GSASIIscriptable.G2Image` objects